knowit/card-reader/README.md

 yarn build
 ```

-Stadning in the root folder of the project  To start the PCSC listener, run following command from the *root* folder of this project:
+To start the PCSC listener, run following command from the *root* folder of this project:
 ```sh
 node pcsc/listenPcsc
 ```